mubaraqwahab/contact-form/README.md

-# media-gallery
+# contact-form
-A media gallery assignment using HTML and CSS.
+A simple contact form using HTML and CSS.